eric810905/ORIE4741-Airbnb-project/Introduction_report.md

 Lastly, we have many features with boolean values which indicate the characteristics of the listing and the host.
 For example, through these values we know whether this host is a superhost, and whether this is a instant-bookable or 24-hour check-in listing.

 ##7.
-Run a few preliminary analyses on the data
+Run a few preliminary analysis on the data

 At the first stage, we run the ridge regression with all transformed features by calling the built-in function of scikit learn.
 The ridge coefficients minimize a penalized residual sum of squares,